|

 - 2010)

-William Utterback truly embodies the idea of a mentor.
-Anyone who shares
+William Utterback truly embodied the idea of a mentor.
+Anyone who has shared

 the privilege of his influence is fortunate.

-Academy of Fine Art before going on to study with Joseph Henninger at The
+Academy of Fine Arts before going on to study with Joseph Henninger at The

 Art Center in the 1940s, when art schools still taught traditional drawing

 and painting.
-Best known as one of the pioneer illustrators for Playboy in
+Best known as a pioneer illustrator for Playboy in

-the 1970's, he is also the official illustrator for Chicago’s Second
+the 1970's, Bill was also the official illustrator for Chicago’s Second

 City drama group (their building lobby is wallpapered with his work), and

 a great portrait painter.
-I have the privilege of knowing him as a committed
+I had the privilege of knowing Bill as a committed

 mentor and a great guy.

-I have always been impressed by Bill's selfless approach to teaching.
-Bill gives
+I always valued Bill's selfless approach to teaching and painting.
+Bill gave

-of his time almost without limit, because he likes to.
-When I was under his instruction,
+of his time almost without limit, because he wanted to.
+From our first weeks through his final days,

 edges in painting.